jewellsean/java-gradle-template/README.md

 - copy skeleton files
 - substitute the string PROJECTNAME to the project name both inside files and in the name of files/folders
 - run ``gradle eclipse`` to prepare the folder to be imported by eclipse
+- create a script (name upon the project name) to run the java program

 Customization